By Dr. Michael Oberschneider, Ashburn Psychological & Psychiatric Services

 Dear Dr. Mike,

-My husband thinks that I’m harming our son for life because of the way I parent.
-Our son is 12-years-old, and he was diagnosed with ADHD in the 1st grade.
-My husband calls me “the enabler” because I admittedly double or triple check things for our son, give him constant reminders, and stay up late with him to get homework and projects done.
+My husband thinks I’m harming our son for life because of how I parent.
+Our son is 12 years old and diagnosed with ADHD in the 1st grade.
+My husband calls me “the enabler” because I admittedly double or triple-check things for our son, give him constant reminders, and stay up late with him to get homework and projects done.

 My husband’s approach to parenting our son is to leave him alone to fail.
-My husband’s favorite line to me these days is “how will he ever learn how to do things for himself if you are always doing everything for him?”
-Our son isn’t doing great at school these days already so I cannot agree with the hard knocks approach to parenting my husband believes in so much.
-Can you give me some advice on how to get through to my husband that being hands-on is a must when parenting a child with ADHD?
+My husband’s favorite line is, “How will he ever learn to do things for himself if you are always doing everything for him?”
+Our son isn’t doing great at school these days, so I’m afraid I have to disagree with the hard-knock approach to parenting my husband believes in.
+Can you advise me on how to get through to my husband that being hands-on is a must when parenting a child with ADHD?
 Your input is appreciated.

 Dear Concerned Parent,

 All children with ADHD, to varying degrees, struggle with mastering executive functioning skills and abilities — attention/concentration, organizing, initiating tasks, working memory, impulsivity, planning and prioritizing, self-monitoring, reasoning, and exercising good judgment.
-The prefrontal cortex is considered to be the main area of the brain associated with executive functioning and ADHD.
+The prefrontal cortex is the brain’s main area associated with executive functioning and ADHD.

-So, if your son has ADHD, he likely has executive functioning struggles and a weak frontal lobe, so to speak.
-To that point, you are right that the parents of a child with ADHD need to be more proactive and more hands-on.
-But being proactive with your son doesn’t mean over managing him.
+So, if your son has ADHD, he likely has executive functioning struggles and a weak frontal lobe.
+To that point, you are correct that the parents of a child with ADHD must be more proactive and hands-on.
+But being aggressive with your son doesn’t mean overmanaging him.

-By managing and supporting reasonable expectations consistently and calmly, by breaking things down, by keeping (and sticking to) a schedule, by reinforcing behaviors with rewards and consequences, by modeling, by being supportive and loving, and by repeating, repeating, repeating, you can do a lot as parents to bring about change for your child.
+By managing and supporting reasonable expectations consistently and calmly, breaking things down, keeping (and sticking to) a schedule, reinforcing behaviors with rewards and consequences, modeling, being supportive and loving, and by repeating, repeating, repeating, you can do a lot as parents to bring about change for your child.

 Manage & Support Reasonable Expectations Consistently

-Based on what you’ve described, your son likely has the capacity to do more, but his ADHD is interfering.
-As a loving mother, it seems that your solution is to jump in at times to make sure things get done.
+Based on your description, your son likely can do more, but his ADHD interferes.
+As a loving mother, it seems your solution is to jump in at times to ensure things get done.
 But this approach is upsetting your husband, and to his point, you may be doing more for your son than you should be.
-Here’s a thought — instead of doing things for your son, do things with your son.
+Here’s a thought — instead of doing things for your son, do something with your son.
 So, when it comes to homework, you could sit with your son while he does it and assist only when necessary.
-If he has chores, you can do your own household tasks alongside your son while he completes his own.
-By managing and supporting your son consistently in this way, he will internalize the success he experienced in these moments, and over time, this will allow for real learning and change to occur.
+If he has chores, you can do your household tasks alongside your son while he completes his own.
+By managing and supporting your son consistently in this way, he will internalize the success he experienced in these moments, and over time, this will allow for authentic learning and change to occur.

 Break Things Down

-ADHD is a neurodevelopmental condition that impacts information processing, and children with ADHD tend to get overwhelmed when there is too much information coming in at one time.
+ADHD is a neurodevelopmental condition that impacts information processing, and children with ADHD tend to get overwhelmed when too much information is coming in at one time.
 Thus, keeping things simple for your son should also lead to good results.
-One way to do this would be to break things down for your son across his day where he would have a well-defined morning, after school, and evening plan or routine.
+One way to do this would be to break things down for your son across his day, where he would have a well-defined morning, afternoon, and evening plan or routine.

 Keep & Stick to a Schedule

 Children with ADHD typically benefit from having a schedule to stay on top of things.
-In today’s technology-driven world, having an online schedule (e.g., Google Calendar or Apple Calendar), is a good way to introduce scheduling to a child.
-If your son has his own phone, for instance, you and your son could color-code his activities and responsibilities into his day on the phone, and you and your son could even program reminders or alarms.
+In today’s technology-driven world, having an online program (e.g., Google Calendar or Apple Calendar) is an excellent way to introduce scheduling to a child.
+If your son has his phone, for instance, you and your son could color-code his activities and responsibilities into his day on the phone, and you and your son could even program reminders or alarms.
 If your son doesn’t yet have a smartphone at 12, you could use a computer or a laptop to help him with organization, time management, and task completion.

-Sticking to a schedule can be difficult when life gets busy, but it’s very important for children with ADHD.
-Whether your son uses a paper schedule or an online one, it will work best if he uses it over and over and over again and in the same way.
-Research on forming habits has shown that we can learn a new habit within just a few weeks when we practice the new behavior consistently.
+Sticking to a schedule can be difficult when life gets busy, but it’s essential for children with ADHD.
+Whether your son uses a paper schedule or an online one, it will work best if he uses it repeatedly and in the same way.
+Research on forming habits has shown that we can learn a new tradition within a few weeks when consistently practicing the new behavior.

 Reinforce Behaviors with Praise, Rewards, & Consequences

-It’s human nature to want new things, and it’s also human nature to want to keep the things that we have and like.
-Rewarding your son for a job well done will get him some of the things that he wants, and over time, it will also help him to feel better about himself.
-Thus, rewarding good behavior creates a win: win dynamic; there’s both an external positive (good behavior = getting things or keeping things) and there’s an internal positive (getting things = feeling good about oneself and oneself in relation to important others).
+It’s human nature to want new things, and it’s also human nature to keep the things we have and like.
+Rewarding your son for a job well done will get him some of the things he wants, and over time, it will also help him feel better about himself.
+Thus, rewarding good behavior creates a win-win dynamic: an external positive (good behavior = getting things or keeping things) and an internal positive (getting things = feeling good about oneself and oneself about essential others).

-In general, children want to do well, and they also want to make their parent or parents proud, so praise is a very important reinforcement tool for parents.
-So, remember to praise your son generously for good attempts and a job well done.
-While I don’t agree entirely with your husband’s position as you’ve described it, I think children do need to learn from their mistakes in order to learn and grow.
-Natural consequences are part of life, and protecting your son from them is not good.
+In general, children want to do well, and they also want to make their parent or parents proud, so praise is an essential reinforcement tool for parents.
+So, remember to praise your son generously for reasonable attempts and a job well done.
+While I disagree entirely with your husband’s position, as you’ve described it, I think children need to learn from their mistakes to learn and grow.
+Natural consequences are part of life; protecting your son from them is not good.

 Model